 Skiroll - skiing on wheels

-Skiroll is a sport not well known yet, but that is becoming every year more and more popular among lovers of physical activity and skiing.
+Skiroll is a sport not well-known yet, but that is becoming every year more and more popular among lovers of physical activity and skiing.

 The birth of this discipline is relatively recent, it began as a summer training tool for athletes of Nordic skiing, the first "exemplary" were built in the mid-'30s in Italy and Northern Europe.

-How and where to play roller skiing
+How and where to go roller skiing

 What you still need are boots, that are similar to those of cross-country ski, and sticks.
 Of course, for the speeds that are reached and the fact that we practice on asphalt, we strongly recommend the use of protection for hands, knees and elbows and a helmet.

 In South Tyrol, you can enjoy roller skiing along the many cycle paths, away from traffic, but there are also training courses such as those in Antholz, by the Biathlon stadium, where there are often international competitions and the Nordic Arena in Toblach.